-Starting pay for company drivers ranges from $0.45–$0.52/mile.
-Pay increases are given based upon performance.
+Starting pay for company drivers is $0.62 per mile, and exceptions can be made for exceptional service.
+Pay increases are given based on performance.

 New drivers are given credit for their experience and can be eligible for an experience bonus for an exemplary driving record and driving experience.

-All drivers can qualify for a safety bonus of up to $0.05/mile by driving:
+All drivers qualify for a safety bonus of up to $0.06/mile and a productivity bonus of up to $0.06/mile by driving:

 - Without incident or accident